willwin4sure/sprl/cpp/src/games/GoDesc.md

 and not included in the action mask.

 Finally, there is the rule of PSK.
-If after any move, the board is in the same state as it was after a previous move, then the move is considered illegal.
+If after any move, the board is in the same state as it was after any previous move, then the move is considered illegal.

 ## Time Complexity Targets